datarefugephilly/workflow/README.md

 ## Plan Overview
 ### 1. [Seeders/Sorters](seednsort.md)
 Seeders and Sorters canvass the resources of a given government agency, identifying important URLs.
 They identify whether those URLs can be crawled by the Internet Archive's webcrawler.
-If the URLs are crawlable, the Seeders/Sorters nominate them to the End-of-Term (EOT) project, otherwise they add them to the Uncrawlable spreadsheet through the project's Chrome Extension.
+If the URLs are crawlable, the Seeders/Sorters nominate them to the End-of-Term (EOT) project, otherwise they add them to the Uncrawlable spreadsheet using the project's Chrome Extension.

 ### 2. [Researchers](research.md)
 Researchers inspect the "uncrawlable" list to confirm that seeders' assessments were correct (that is, that the URL/dataset is indeed uncrawlable).
 [Research.md](research.md) describes this process in more detail.